1. Providing Veterinary Services

 DEA Regulation 21 CFR 1304.04(a) requires: All controlled substance records are required to be maintained for two (2) years.

-If more than one veterinarian is working out of the same cache of controlled drugs, the facility the veterinarians work out of must be registered with the NC Controlled Substances Regulatory branch.
+If two (2) or more veterinarians are working out of the same cache of controlled substances, the facility the veterinarians are working out of must be registered with the NC Controlled Substances Regulatory branch.
 Read more...

-Their mission is to train and prepare professionals in the animal care community to respond to disaster events (all hazard) that affect both production and companion animal.
-Read more...
+Their mission is to train and prepare professional in the animal care community to respond to disaster events (all hazards) that affect both production and companion animals.

 Required for veterinarians providing services in North Carolina.
-Application for NC State Privilege license
+Application for NC State Privelege License.

-A veterinarian/technician may be relicensed or reinstated at any time without examination once requirements are met and a "Reinstatement Form" submitted.
+A veterinarian/technician may be reinstated at any time once requirements are met and a "Reinstatement" form is submitted.
 Please go to our "License/Registration" page for details.

 (B) Membership in an after-hours emergency services facility or organization that agrees with the veterinarian to assume the responsibility for this care; or

 If you are interested in requesting data, please go to our "Misc.
-Request" page for instructions.
+Requests" page for instructions.